Erotemic/shitspotter/README.rst

 In Fall 2019, I was at the local dog park, and I found myself in a situation where my dog pooped, but I had forgotten to bring bags with me.
-I walked to the local bag station (thank you DGS), grabed one, but then I couldn't find where the poop was.
+I walked to the local bag station (thank you DGS), grabbed one, but then I couldn't find where the poop was.
 The brown fallen leaves made it very difficult to find the poop.

 This happened every so often.
 Often I would be able to find it, but I'm afraid